50mm lenses are commonly used in street photography, and this focal length may resonate with you.

 Even the high end f/1.4 lenses that are considered “pro” aren’t too bad in price, depending on the lens and brand.
 The f/1.2 lenses are another story, but f/1.4 and wider aperture lenses are really not very useful for my style of street photography.

-In many cases, wide apertures can be helpful for their light gathering capabilities, but I prefer to have as much in focus as possible which you don’t get when using a wide aperture, plus cameras these days have somewhat good high ISO performance.
+In many cases, wide apertures can be helpful for their light gathering capabilities, but I prefer to have as much in focus as possible which you don’t get when using a wide aperture.
+Plus, street photography cameras have pretty good high ISO performance these days.

 Anyways, in regards to price: 50mm lenses have simpler engineering demands than other focal lengths and they’re in high demand, so camera manufacturers are able to produce them at scale.
 As a result, 50mm lenses are cheaper to produce than lenses with more complicated designs.